creijon/intersections/readme.md

 This means that it is significantly more efficient if the domain is mostly made up of intersecting shapes.
 This is often the case when performing a series of hierarchial tests such as with the generation of Sparse Voxel Octrees from triangle meshes.

-If the domain contains a significant number of disjoint shape queries then performance of the two solutions is very similar, since the early bounding box check filters out a large proportion of the cases.
+If the domain contains a significant number of disjoint shape queries then performance of the two solutions is very similar, since the bounding box check is very effective in filtering these out early.